Monads and theories: The monad--theory correspondence in practice

 \begin{proof} (i) follows immediately from Lemma~\ref{lem:5} since, by definition, $F$ is a $\T$-model just when $FJ^\mathrm{op}$ is a $K$-nerve.
 For (ii), note that by Proposition~4.46 of~\cite{Kelly1982Basic}, $J \colon \A \rightarrow \T$ is the pointwise left Kan extension of its restriction along $I$ just when, for each $x \in \T$, the functor $\T(J\thg, x) \colon \A^\mathrm{op} \rightarrow \V$ is the right Kan extension of its restriction along $I^\mathrm{op}$.
 By Lemma~\ref{lem:5}, this happens just when each $\T(J\thg, x)$ is a $K$-nerve---that is, just when $J$ is a $\A$-theory. \end{proof}

 We can sharpen these results using Day's notion of \emph{density presentation}~\cite{Day1974On-closed}.
-Above, we defined a dense functor $K \colon \C \rightarrow \D$ as one for which $N_{K} \colon \D \to [\C^\mathrm{op},\V]$ is fully faithful.
-In the unenriched case, density is often instead introduced as the assertion that each object of $\D$ is the colimit of a certain diagram in the image of $K$; it is this perspective that the notion of density presentation generalises.
+The density of an ordinary functor $K \colon \C \rightarrow \D$ is often introduced as the assertion that each object of $\D$ is the colimit of a certain diagram in the image of $K$.
+It is this perspective that the notion of density presentation generalises.